RedTint/aws-ec2-instance-disk-usage-alert-sendwithus/README.md

 # Get Usage
 # 'disk1' should be replaced by the device you need to check
-# NOTE '$8' may need to change depending on what distro version you are using.
+# NOTE '$8' may need to change depending on what distro you are using.
 I figured 'df' for MAC and Ubuntu doesn't return the same set of columns.
 USAGE=`df | awk '$1 ~ /disk1/ {print $8}' | cut -d"%" -f1`

 echo "=== CHECKING USAGE ==="